mieszkosabo/florence-state-machine/README.md

         default:
           return state;
       }
+    }
+    case "error": {
+      switch (action.type) {
+        case "inputChange": {
+          return {
+            name: "idle",
+            ctx: {
+              username: action.payload,
+            },
+          };
+        }
         default:
           return state;
       }
+    }
+    case "success": {
+      switch (action.type) {
+        case "logout":
+          return { name: "idle" };
+        default:
+          return state;
+      }
+    }
+    default:
+      return state;
+  }
 };
 ```

+Three things to notice here:

-By typing the reducer with a `Reducer` type from `florence-state-machine` we get type-safety and a nice autocomplete
+First, by typing the reducer with a `Reducer` type from `florence-state-machine` we get type-safety and a nice autocomplete
 throughout writing this function.

+Second, in `loginRequest` we use our special syntax of returning a tuple.
+Its first element is a state that the machine should transition immediately to, and the second element is an effect that should be executed.

+Third, and most importantly, notice how first thing we do is switch _on the state_
+and then for each state we switch on the action.
+This is one of the biggest mind-shifts when coming from Redux, where a state is usually a single object instead of an union, but it's the key of keeping the logic
+of your system readable and less error-prone.

 ### Using the machine